paazmaya/naginata.fi/content/en/grading-rules.md

 * Current grade and date when passed
 * Referrer.

-The grading fee are collected after the grading, in accordance wth the FKA grading fees.
+The grading fee are collected after the grading, in accordance with the FKA grading fees.
 In year 2013: EUR 20 per each passed grade.

 For grading abroad, a signed permission from the Finnish Kendo Association is required.